The Best Minimalist Sneakers For Men Are Anything But Boring

 13. Filling Pieces Low Top Aten

-A sportier take on a minimalist sneaker, the Filling Pieces Low Top Aten — in spite of its name — boasts a slightly higher mid-top silhouette that recommends it to wear for casual and smart casual occasions.
-Its perforated leather side panels, gold deubrés, and stitched logo on the tongue lend it a luxurious aesthetic.
+A sportier take on a minimalist sneaker, the Filling Pieces Low Top collection—in spite of its name—boasts a slightly higher mid-top silhouette that recommends it to wear for casual and smart casual occasions.
+The Low Top comes in various configurations, including the Ghost Panel which features perforated leather side panels with suede overlays and the Suede Tonal which has an all suede construction.

 History of minimalist sneakers